KonstDev/ubot/README.md

 # ubot
-To use KonstDev/ubot You need to intsall Pyrogram: pip3 install Pyrogram
+To use KonstDev/ubot You need to intsall Pyrogram and translators: pip3 install Pyrogram pip3 intsall tranlators